 28 hours of continuing education credits can be earned by attending this program in its entirety.

-Time and Location Details: The Externship will meet each of the four days from 8:30AM until 5:00PM.
-Due to the COVID-19 Pandemic, this Externship will be offered online.
+Time and Location Details: The Externship will meet each of the four days from 9:00AM until 5:00PM.
+Meetings are online.

 Johnson, S.M.
 (2019) Attachment Theory in Practice: EFT with Individuals, Couples and Families.
 New York: Guilford Press.

 Johnson, S.M.(2004) The Practice of Emotionally Focused Couple Therapy: Creating Connection, 2nd edition.
 New York: Brunner-Routledge.

 Johnson, S.M.,Bradley, B., Furrow, J., Lee, A., Palmer, G., Tilley, D., Woolley, S. (2005) Becoming an Emotionally Focused Couple Therapist.
 New York: Brunner-Routledge.

 Brubacker, L.L.
 (2018) Stepping into Emotionally Focused Couple Therapy.
 Karnac Books Ltd, London.

 Day 1: Introduction to Couple Distress, Attachment Theory, Process of EFT

 1. Describe the nature and causes of marital distress

 2. Describe basic Attachment Theory and how it informs working with couples in EFT.